mikkel-ol/yatsi/README.md

 # YATSI

 YATSI exposes local HTTP, Server-Sent Events, and WebSocket services through temporary public URLs.
-It is a generic tunnel service; workshop behavior lives in consumers such as `mf-ws-builder`.
+It is a generic tunnel service for routing public traffic to local development services.

 ## Server